prof-rossetti/nyu-info-2335-201905/projects/freestyle/implementation.md

 To submit:

-  1. Push your local project repository to GitHub, so you can visit your remote project repository at a URL like `https://github.com/YOUR_USERNAME/YOUR_REPO`.
+  1. Push your local project repository to GitHub, so you can visit your remote project repository at a URL like `https://github.com/YOUR_USERNAME/YOUR_PROJECT`
-  2. Fork the ["upstream" course repository](https://github.com/prof-rossetti/georgetown-opim-243-201901) (or refresh your existing fork).
+  2. Fork the ["upstream" course repository](https://github.com/prof-rossetti/nyu-info-2335-201905) (or refresh your existing fork)
-  3. Update your forked course repository's ["Freestyle" Submissions CSV file](/projects/freestyle/submissions.csv). to include your GitHub username and your project repository's URL.
+  3. Update the ["submissions.csv"](submissions.csv) file in your remote fork of the course repository to include an entry linking to your remote project repository URL
-  4. Submit a Pull Request for your forked course repository's changes to be accepted into the "upstream" course repository.
+  4. Finally, submit a Pull Request for the changes in your remote fork of the course repository to be accepted back into the "upstream" course repository

 ## Evaluation